distcode/w365ws/Lab-B.md

          >**Note:** You are connected to the same cloud pc as before.
    16. Stay signed in and proceed with the next task.

-### 10. Task - Remote Management
+### 11. Task - Remote Management
 1. Switch to your browser and the tab with [Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. If needed click 'Devices' in the navigation menue, 'Windows 365' in Section **Provistioning** and then click 'All Cloud PCs' in the command bar.
-3. Click the name of the cloud pc.
+3. Click the name of the Cloud PC.
 4. In the command bar click 'Collect diagnostics' and then confirm with 'Yes'.
+5. Click 'Restart' in the command bar and confirm with 'Yes'.
-While you have to wait until all diagnostic data are collected and uploade (see the area 'Device actions status'), proceed with the next step.
+6. While you have to wait until all diagnostic data are collected and uploade (see the area 'Device actions status'), proceed with the next step.
-5. The button 'New remote assistance session' is disabled.
+7. The button 'New remote assistance session' is disabled.
 To enable that feature, click 'Tenant administration' in the navigation menu and afterwards 'Remote help' in the upcoming resource menu.
-6. Under settings enable remote help and click 'Save'.
+8. Under settings enable remote help and click 'Save'.
-7. Navigate back to your cloud device and check, if the button 'New remote assistance session' is now enabled.
+9. Navigate back to your cloud device and check, if the button 'New remote assistance session' is now enabled.
    >**Note:** To use that feature, you have to assign an additional license to your users.
 If time permitts, start a free trial for the license 'Remote Help Add On', assign it to phryne@\<yourPublicDomain> and install the app 'Remote Help' in the cloud PC.
 At the time of writing the guide, this feature is still in preview.
 For further information see the [Endpoint Manager blog article.](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/remote-help-a-new-remote-assistance-tool-from-microsoft/ba-p/2822622)
-8. In the resource menu section **Monitor** of your cloud PC/Device click 'Device diagnostics' to check the state of the diagnostics collection.
+10. In the resource menu section **Monitor** of your cloud PC/Device click 'Device diagnostics' to check the state of the diagnostics collection.
-9. After the action completes, select 'Download' in the row for the action and confirm with 'Yes'.
+11. After the action completes, select 'Download' in the row for the action and confirm with 'Yes'.
     >**Note:** [In the Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) could you see which and how the data are collected.
+This is important to understand the content of the downloaded zip file.
+    >**Note:** Should the collection of diagnostic data takes longer than 20 minutes, restart the Cloud PC to initiate the process.
+Do not forget to inform the user.

 <!--